gangwug/SRBR_SMTSARworkshop2016/README.md

 Click [SRBR_SMTSAworkshop](https://github.com/gangwug), [MetaCycleApp](https://github.com/gangwug/MetaCycleApp) and [PSEA](https://github.com/ranafi/PSEA) one by one, and click 'Download ZIP' button within each repository.

-##### 6. Prepare your own datasets if you hope to try your them at the end of this workshop.
+##### 6. Prepare your own datasets if you hope to try them at the end of this workshop.

-##### 7. Keep track of this page, which will show update news at the end of this page.

 ## Day of the workshop
 * Bring a fully charged notebook computer to the workshop.
 * If your default web browser is IE, please [set default web browser](https://support.google.com/chrome/answer/95417?hl=en) to Chrome, Firefox or another one (IE does not work well with 'shiny' package).

 ## Update news
+Please keep track of this page, which may show some update news here (eg. newly required packages for the demo, or newly uploaded files in this repository).